dinomov/weather-system-bdt-project/README.md

     cd kafka_2.13-3.4.0
     ```

+  You can use zookeeper which is already running in Cloudera VM or run another one which comes with kafka
   Start zookeeper, before change port, set 12181 in file config/zookeeper.properties, HBase uses its default port
     ```sh
     bin/zookeeper-server-start.sh config/zookeeper.properties